-- Recognise and fulfil their responsibilities as parents and play an active and valued role in their child's education. - · Have knowledge of their child's entitlement within the SEND framework.

-- · Make their views known about how their child is educated. - Have access to information, advice and support during assessment and any related decision making processes about Special Educational provision.
+- Recognise and fulfil their responsibilities as parents and play an active and valued role in their child's education. - Have knowledge of their child's entitlement within the SEND framework. - Make their views known about how their child is educated. - Have access to information, advice and support during assessment and any related decision making processes about Special Educational provision.

-In accordance with the school's 'Open Door' approach, parents are encouraged to contact the child's class teacher and/or the SENCO as needed, either by telephone on 01594 833232 or through their child's link book.
+In accordance with the school's 'Open Door' approach, parents are encouraged to contact the child's class teacher and/or the SENCO as needed, either by telephone on 01594 833232.

-Parents are involved in supporting the target setting process for My Plans/My Plan+ and EHC Plans (details on these below), their views are sought for reviews.
+Parents are involved in supporting the target setting process for My Plans/My Plan+ and EHCP plans (details on these below), their views are sought for reviews.
 We encourage active participation of parents by providing guidance on how they can support their child's learning at home.
 We value the contribution that parents make and the critical role they play in their child's education.